 Professor Tom Buchanan

 I was educated at Wadham College, Oxford for my BA in History (1982) and at St Antony's.
 Oxford, for my DPhil (1987).

 I joined OUDCE as Director of Studies in History and Politics in 1990.
 I teach C19th and C20th British and European History, with a particular interest in mid-C20th Europe (from the 1930s to the 1960s).
-I teach an optional paper on the Spanish Civil War on the Foundation Certificate in Modern History.
+I teach an optional paper on the Spanish Civil War on the Undergraduate Certificate in History.

 The Spanish Civil War and the British Labour Movement (Cambridge University Press, 1991)